rajveersinghcse/Reliance-Stock-Market-Prediction/README.md

 - It can install all the libraries in your system which I have used in my project.

 - You will need Python in your system to use this command.
-You can use this given link to install python in your system : [Python](https://www.python.org/downloads/)
+You can use this given link to install Python in your system : [Python](https://www.python.org/downloads/)

-- After installation of python, you need to run this command in your command prompt.
+- After installation of Python, you need to run this command in your command prompt.

 ```bash
 pip install -r requirements.txt
 ```
 # Model Building.
-- For model building part, we used SVR, Random Forest, KNN, LSTM, and GRU models.
+- For the model building part, we used SVR, Random Forest, KNN, LSTM, and GRU models.

 - I was getting more accuracy in LSTM than in other models.
 So I decided to use the LSTM model in my deployment program or main project.
 <img height="170" width="350" src="https://github.com/rajveersinghcse/rajveersinghcse/blob/master/img/ModelBuilding.png" alt="ModelBuilding">

-# Cloud Version of this project.
+# Cloud version of this project.
 - I deploy this project on the cloud you can check it out at this link: [Project](https://rajveersinghcse-reliance-stock-market-prediction-app-0xijl8.streamlit.app/)

 # How to deploy the project?
-- We used Streamlit library for the deployment part of this project.
+- We used the Streamlit library for the deployment part of this project.
 To deploy or run this project in your local system, you must run this command in your command prompt.
 ```bash
 streamlit run app.py
 ```